tnogamba/case-management-analytics-pipeline/README.md

 - Reduced data latency from weeks to hours
 - Established the organisation's first single source of truth for operational and strategic reporting
 - Delivered the first KPI framework grounded in verified, direct SQL data sources
-- Enabled leadership to monitor performance across four offices from a single reporting solution
+- Enabled leadership to monitor performance across multiple offices from a single reporting solution
 - Supported a successful business case for Microsoft Fabric and Power BI Premium licensing

 ---